qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 - Example: Would be great if we could prevent a user to disconnect the network adapter of the VM ansible is run from.

 ### Code refractoring
-- If statements can be replaced/optimised/concatenated.
+- If statements may be replaced/optimised.